National College of Cyber Security

+Founding

-The initiative to create the school emerged from Qufaro, a not-for-profit organisation created by representatives of Raytheon, BT Security and the Institute of Information Security Professionals.
+The initiative to create the school emerged from Qufaro, a nonprofit organisation created by representatives of Raytheon, BT Security and the Institute of Information Security Professionals.

 The college was to be located in Block G of Bletchley Park which was being renovated in 2017 with funding by the Bletchley Park Science and Innovation Centre.
-(Bletchley Park Trust has no involvement in the cyber security college.)
+Bletchley Park Trust had no involvement in the cyber security college.

-The opening of the college, originally planned for 2016, had been pushed back to 2020 as the application to open (as a college in the Department for Education's Free Schools program) had yet to be granted.
+The opening of the college, originally planned for 2016, was pushed back to 2020 as the application to open as a college in the Department for Education's Free Schools program had yet to be granted.
 However, in April 2020 Bletchley Park Capital Partners (a private company run by Tim Reynolds) announced plans to sell off the freehold to the site for commercial development.
-Offers of between £4m and £6m were reportedly being sought for the 3 acre plot, for which planning permission for employment purposes had been granted in 2005.
+Offers of between £4m and £6m were reportedly being sought for the three acre plot, for which planning permission for employment purposes had been granted in 2005.